openeuler-mirror/community/sig/sig-template/sig-template.md

 English | [简体中文](./sig-template_cn.md)

-Note: The Charter of this SIG follows the convention described in the openEuler charter [README] (/en/governance/README.md), and follows [SIG-governance] (/en/technical-committee/governance/SIG-governance.md).
+Note: The Charter of this SIG follows the convention described in the openEuler charter [README](/en/governance/README.md), and follows [SIG-governance](/en/technical-committee/governance/SIG-governance.md).

 ## SIG Mission and Scope